Quite simply, big brands use stories to sell stuff because old-school marketing strategies don't work anymore.

 In Star Wars, Luke is gradually convinced that he is the only person who can help Leia.
 Once his uncle and aunt are killed, an irreversible decision is made.

 The hero is now out of his comfort zone.

 He or she is met with a variety of obstacles that they must assess and overcome.
 The test for the hero is working out who or what can be trusted.

-Final preparations must be make before taking that final leap into the unknown.
-Old fears may briefly resurface, but they are nevertheless overcome.
+Final preparations must be made before taking that final leap into the unknown.
+Old fears may briefly resurface, but that's natural and they are nevertheless overcome.

-There is a knife-edge.
+There is clear tension.
 Failure for the hero means either death or the knowledge that life won’t ever be the same.

 It’s time for the hero to return to the world that he left some time ago.
 The journey is the same, but there is now a feeling of vindication or absolution.